foundry-rs/book/src/tutorials/solidity-scripting.md

 contract MyScript is Script {
 ```

-We create a contract called `MyScript` and it inherits `Script` which is from the file we imported earlier.
+We create a contract called `MyScript` and it inherits `Script` from Forge Std.

 ```solidity
  function run() external {